2nd November 2022

 “After all, stationery still makes us feel better.
 In a recession, you can still find something to suit your pocket and cheer you up.
 A notebook still carries the promise that you will one day make your mark literally and metaphorically.
 And nostalgia too has us ever in its grip.
 Whenever I write in longhand these days I increasingly feel like I am helping to preserve an ancient skill.”

-I’m with you on this, Lucy.
+I’m with you on this Lucy.
 And once I get just the right notebook, there will be no stopping me!